apache/arrow-adbc/docs/source/format/how_manager.rst

           or consuming drivers via FFI).

-When an application calls a function like :cpp:func:`AdbcStatementExecuteQuery`, how does it "know" what function in which driver to actually call?
+When an application calls a function like :c:func:`AdbcStatementExecuteQuery`, how does it "know" what function in which driver to actually call?

 This can happen in a few ways.
 In the simplest case, the application links to